Excited states of coherent harmonic qubits with long-range photon coupling and dissipation: Introduction

-An important issue that we need to address in view of possible applications of the model is the structure of the coherent excited states.
-For technical reasons explained below, these are difficult to compute.
-In addition to that, the knowledge of the energy spectrum is not sufficient, but we need information on the transition probabilities which takes into account the properties of coherence of the states involved.
+The next issue that we need to address in view of possible applications of the model is the structure of the coherent excited states.
+For reasons explained below, the knowledge of the energy spectrum is not sufficient, but we need information on the transition probabilities which takes into account the properties of coherence of the states involved.
 For this purpose we have developed an heuristic numerical recipe which essentially amounts to a simulation of the transitions (Sect.\ \ref{method}).

-In the numerical simulations of oscillators the dimension $n_{max}$ of the finite Hilbert space of states employed in the matrix representation of the operators is determined via a ``saturation'' criterium.
-For ex., in \cite{gamberale2023numerical} it was found that a dimension $n_{max}\geq 35$ was approximately necessary in order to obtain values of the ground state energy independent from $n_{max}$.
-The total space is a tensor product with dimension $n_{max}^N\cdot n_{photon}$, with $n_{photon} \simeq N n_{max}$.
-This means that by simulating 4, 5 or more oscillators one quickly reaches the largest dimension that can be handled by standard numerical eigenvalues methods.
-That is a problem, especially if one wants to obtain information about the excited states of the system.
+The energy spectrum of the system can actually be found directly for a sufficiently small number $N$ of oscillators (the dimension of the matrix operators increases exponentially with $N$).
+The plain spectrum, however, does not give in our opinion the required information on the relevant transitions.
+The ``small'' transitions in which only 1 or 2 oscillators change their states are present both under-threshold and above-threshold, making the spectrum very ``granular''.
+The question is, when in the coherent phase ``large" transitions begin to be important, i.e.\ transitions in which many oscillators change their state at the same time.

+It is useful, under this respect, to make a comparison with the results by Hagelstein and Chaudhary on the property of ``fractionation of a large quantum'' in the spin-boson model augmented with off-resonant loss \cite{cohen1973quantum,hagelstein2008level,hagelstein2008multiphoton}.
+This property is related, physically, to the coherent excitations that we consider here.
+A weak version of the fractionation effect is known to occur in the non-dissipative spin-boson model with Hamiltonian